D780 / Z 9 / Z 8 / Z 7II / Z 6II / Z 7 / Z 6 / Z 5 / Z 50

 Select Photo live view or Movie live view.
 Not available when Enable Controls on Camera Body is selected.

 Start or stop movie recording.
 Movie recording ends automatically when live view ends, the maximum length is reached, or there is no additional space on the storage device.

 The amount of additional movie footage that can be recorded.

-Shows the status of devices connected via HDMI when HDMI > External recording control is enabled in the Camera menu.
+Shows the status of external recorders connected via HDMI when Control HDMI External Recording (Z 9 / Z 8) is enabled in the Camera menu.
 Movie live view is indicated by , movie recording by .

 Sound volume indicator

 Display the sound level during movie live view and movie recording.

 Focus can be adjusted using hybrid AF by double-clicking the subject in the live view display; the effect is the same as clicking the AF button.
 If autofocus is in progress, double-clicking the live view display will end the focus operation.